WeiyanXiang/typing-game/README.md

 # typing-game
-A simple typing game implemented in HTML5 and js
+A simple typing game implemented in HTML5, CSS and js